 You need a carbon monoxide detector.
 Because even the most up-to-date appliances can fail.

 Like we said previously, carbon monoxide is the silent killer, you can’t detect it on your own.
 Having a device that can detect CO and inform you of any dangerous CO levels is life saving.

 Ensure you and your family are safe by taking the steps to prevent carbon monoxide poisoning.
-At CBS Electric, we can install and test your carbon monoxide detectors professionally and safely, contact us and we will take it from there.
+At CBS Electrical, we can install and test your carbon monoxide detectors professionally and safely we can also install smoke detectors, and smoke and CO combination detectors, contact us and we will take it from there.